Experience the joy of seeing every store decked out for the holidays as you check things off your list in style.

 To compete with online retailers, brick-and-mortar stores in Chicago are making shopping more of an experience, and for the holidays, they’ve upped their game.
 Their goal?
 To make tackling your gift list much more enjoyable than sitting in front of a computer screen.
 Before you order online, check out some of these fun shopping experiences in Chicago and the surrounding suburbs.
 From the Magnificent Mile to pop-up markets, Illinois Makers and other quaint shopping experiences beyond the city, read on to discover the best ways to enjoy the holiday shopping season.

 If you're looking to get all your holiday shopping sorted in one convenient stretch, look no further than Chicago's Magnificent Mile.
-Dining, lodging and entertainment combine with world-class shopping that include flagship retailers and department stores with all your favorite brands.
+Dining, lodging and entertainment combine with world-class shopping that includes flagship retailers and department stores with all your favorite brands.
 Nike, Lululemon, Gucci, Hugo Boss, Patagonia, Bloomingdales, Sephora, MAC, Apple, Pandora, Cartier and literally EVERYTHING in between.
 And when you've shopped till you dropped at Water Tower Place relax by the Historic Water Tower while you plan your next stop.
 Check out the details below for more information on select stores that truly transform the in-person shopping experience.

 A December shopping trip to Macy’s State Street must begin with a peek at its animated outdoor holiday window displays.
 They’ve been a Chicago tradition for generations, dating back to when it was a Marshall Field’s store.
 Afterward, go inside and shop the eight-floor department store that encircles Macy’s 45-foot Great Tree.
-Snag gifts like Frango Mints (an old-school Chicago treat), Chicago sports team merchandise and Chicago-themed Christmas ornaments.
+Snag gifts like Frango Mints (an old-school Chicago treat), Chicago sports team merchandise, and Chicago-themed Christmas ornaments.
 Long line to pay?
 Not if you use Scan & Pay in the Macy’s app.
 Just scan your items, pay through the app, and then whip through the Scan & Pay service kiosks for security tag removal and shopping bags.

 Let's be honest, shopping is thirsty work.
 You've earned a break, so make it a good one by visiting a holiday pop-up bar for a celebratory beverage.

 Unique, locally made products and a festive spirit make pop-up markets, both indoors and outdoors, some of the hottest shopping spots in Chicago.
 During the holidays, the granddaddy of all of them is Christkindlmarket.
-The long running German-theme market will have two Chicago locations this year; one in the Loop and one in Wrigleyville.
-Grab a bag of warm candied nuts coated with crispy cinnamon-sugar and walk along rows of stands selling all sorts of items, including German-made products like cuckoo clocks, beer steins and sparkly ornaments.
+The long-running German-theme market will have two Chicago locations this year; one in the Loop and one in Wrigleyville.
+Grab a bag of warm candied nuts coated with crispy cinnamon sugar and walk along rows of stands selling all sorts of items, including German-made products like cuckoo clocks, beer steins and sparkly ornaments.
 It’s a tradition for visitors to drink Glühwein, served in collectible souvenir mugs that change each year.

 Hear live music performances or DJs spinning tunes while snacking on Yvolina’s homemade tamales and shopping at the Pilsen Community Market.
 The market, in the gentrifying Pilsen neighborhood, teems with products by Latina artists, bakers, and produce makers.
 It’s held every other Sunday from mid-November through April at the Honky Tonk BBQ (try their bacon candy).